 No baseball and softball will be played in the Belmond-Klemme school district this year.

-Parents and community members spoke out in the comment section of the Facebook live feed, mostly opposed to the boards’ decision.
+Parents and community members spoke out in the Facebook live feed comment section, mostly opposed to the boards’ decision.

 “Absolutely devastated about baseball and softball.
-A little dedication and hard work from our school and this could happen very easily.
-100% disappointment as a parent with two daughters.
-When the state of Iowa and both unions allow you to play and an AD and School board says ‘ no ‘ it leaves little hope for these depressed anxious overwhelmed children.
-100% sad in this vote!!!!!!!!!!!!” – Jodi Turner, School Parent and Staff – comment was made on the facebook live feed
+A little dedication and hard work from our school and this could happen very easily—100% disappointment as a parent with two daughters.
+When the state of Iowa and both unions allow you to play and an AD and School board says ‘ no,’ it leaves little hope for these depressed, anxious, overwhelmed children.
+100% sad in this vote!!!!!!!!!!!!” – Jodi Turner, School Parent, and Staff – the comment was made on the Facebook live feed

-School board Member Gary Berkland says summer is just the beginning and hinted that in months to come the board may have to take action on fall sports.
+School board Member Gary Berkland says summer is just the beginning and hinted that the board might have to take action on fall sports in months to come.

 Berkland continued by saying he is a fan of sports but doesn’t like the idea of Belmond-Klemmee students-athletes taking the field this summer.

-Wednesday the Iowa High School Athletic Association and Iowa High School Girls’ Union both approved playing baseball/softball this summer.
-That came after Governor Reynolds, the Iowa Department of Education, and Iowa Department of Public health gave their stamp of approval.
+The Iowa High School Athletic Association and Iowa High School Girls’ Union both approved playing baseball/softball this summer.
+After Governor Reynolds, the Iowa Department of Education and the Iowa Department of Public health gave their stamp of approval.

-More schools will vote in days to come, KIOW will have coverage of those decision.
+More schools will vote in days to come, KIOW will have coverage of those decisions.